kxytechnologies/kxy-python/docs/latest/introduction/getting_started/index.rst

 All heavy-duty operations, including but not limited to solving any maximum-entropy optimization problem, are run on the KXY infrastructure and require an API key.
 The API key should be set in the environment variable ``KXY_API_KEY``.

-This can be done on MacOS or Linux distributions by running
+This can be done in MacOS or Linux terminals by running

 .. code-block:: bash